Should You Get a Master’s or a PhD in Biotechnology?

 Masters or PhD in Biotechnology

-Choosing a Master’s vs. a PhD in Biotechnology: What to Consider
+Choosing a master’s vs. PhD in biotechnology: what to consider

-Perhaps the most significant question you can ask yourself when picking between a master’s and a PhD is, “What do I intend to do with my degree?”
+Perhaps the most significant question you can ask yourself when picking between a master’s and a PhD is this: “What do I intend to do with my degree?”

 For example, because PhDs require an extensive time commitment and provide students the chance to explore the academic side of the field, individuals who want to pursue research are best suited for this degree.

-“If you want to be an academic, you absolutely have to get a PhD,” says Jared Auclair, director of the biotechnology and bioinformatics programs at Northeastern.
-Conversely, he explains, “if you want to go work the industry, a master’s is the way to go.”
+“If you want to be an academic, you absolutely have to get a PhD,” says Jared Auclair, former director of the biotechnology and bioinformatics programs at Northeastern.
+“If you want to go work the industry, a master’s is the way to go.”

 A master’s degree is designed to transition students seamlessly from the classroom into the workforce.
 These programs tend to be shorter, and they provide chances for hands-on learning within real-world organizations.
 In short, they are developed in a way that allows students to begin shaping their careers in biotech before they even graduate.